Mert Müldür

-Mert Müldür (born 3 April 1999) is a Turkish professional footballer who plays as a defender for Italian club Sassuolo and the Turkey national team.
-Mainly a right-back, Müldür is a versatile defender capable of playing in multiple positions.
+Mert Müldür (born 3 April 1999) is a professional footballer who plays as a right-back or a centre-back for Süper Lig club Fenerbahçe.
+Born in Austria, he represents the Turkey national team.
+A versatile player, he is capable of playing in multiple positions, especially as a defender.

 Club career

 Rapid Wien

 Müldür joined the SK Rapid Wien youth academy at the age of six in 2006, and worked his way up into the professional team.
-Müldür made his professional debut for SK Rapid in a 4–1 Austrian Football Bundesliga loss to FC Red Bull Salzburg on 13 May 2018.
+He made his professional debut for SK Rapid in a 4–1 Austrian Football Bundesliga loss to FC Red Bull Salzburg on 13 May 2018.
 On 29 May 2018, Müldür signed his first professional contract for three years with Rapid Wien.

 Sassuolo

-On 20 August 2019, Müldür signed with the Italian club U.S. Sassuolo Calcio.
-He made his debut five days later, coming on as a substitute in 2–1 away loss against Torino.
+On 20 August 2019, Müldür signed for Italian club Sassuolo.
+He made his debut five days later, coming on as a substitute in a 2–1 away loss against Torino.

+On 15 August 2022, he suffered an ankle fracture injury against Juventus and missed 16 matches.

+Fenerbahçe

+On 2 August 2023, Müldür signed a four-year contract with Fenerbahçe until 2027.

+He made his debut with the team in a 3–0 UEFA Europa Conference League win over NK Maribor on 17 August 2023.
+On 21 August 2023, he made his Süper Lig debut with the team against Samsunspor in an away game, Fenerbahçe won 2–0.

 International career

 Born in Austria to Turkish parents, Müldür is a youth international for Turkey.
-Müldür made his debut for the senior Turkey national team on 11 October 2018, in a 0–0 friendly against Bosnia and Herzegovina.
+He made his debut for the senior Turkish national team on 11 October 2018 in a 0–0 friendly draw against Bosnia and Herzegovina.

+At UEFA Euro 2024, Turkey's first and last goals were ignominiously credited to Müldür: he began his country's goal tally with a volley against Georgia in the group stage opener and scored the decisive own goal against the Netherlands in the quarter-finals.

+Style of play

+Müldür is right-footed and began playing for Rapid Wien II as a right-back.
+Although he also plays as a left-back position and also a good attacker..
+Müldür is known for his sliding tackles, speed, stamina and aerial abilities which can make him play in a centre-back position.
+He uses both feet effectively, can also successfully distribute passes from the back, which is one of the most important features of the new generation defenders.

+Personal life

+Müldür is a longtime fan of Fenerbahçe since his childhood.

+Müldür is multilingual, speaking five languages fluently: Turkish and German as main languages, English in education, also Bosnian and Serbian fluently because of his Serbian girlfriend Koprena Andjela, whom he has been with for many years.